How To Paddle A Kayak: The Complete Guide

 Man paddling a kayak

-It sounds so simple - but learning how to paddle a kayak the right way is one of the most important first steps in your kayaking journey.
-Maybe you've been paddling for a while and think you have it all figured out.
-But trust us - with the right technique, you'll enjoy greater efficiency in your strokes.
+It sounds so simple - but learning how to paddle a kayak correctly is one of the most important first steps in your kayaking journey.
+You may have been paddling for a while and think you have it all figured out.
+But trust us - with the proper technique, your strokes will be faster & more efficient.
 This will help you conserve energy and have more fun on the water.

-That's why in this complete guide we're going to teach you to how to use a kayak paddle.
-You'll learn how to hold a kayak paddle, the four different stroke types, and advice for paddling through different types of water.
-This article is going to take you from complete beginner to well on your way to becoming a paddling expert.
+This complete guide will teach you how to use a kayak paddle.
+You'll learn how to hold a kayak paddle, the four-stroke types, and advice for paddling through different types of water.
+This article will take you from complete beginner to paddle expert.

 We've got a lot to cover - so let's not waste any more time.
-We're going to begin by discussing why learning how to paddle a kayak is so important.
+We will begin by discussing why learning to paddle a kayak is essential.

-Is There Really A Right & Wrong Way To Paddle A Kayak?
+Is There A Right & Wrong Way To Paddle A Kayak?

-We know what some readers are thinking - learning how to use a kayak paddle can't be that complicated.
+Learning to use a kayak paddle can be simple.
 You hold the paddle and stick the blades in the water to move around.
 Simple, right?

 But, contrary to popular belief, there are kayak paddling techniques you must learn if you want to get good at this activity.
-Sure - you can hop in some still water and push yourself around and have a great time.
-But if you're planning going kayaking in the ocean or a river, you need to be aware of how to paddle through those types of water.
+Sure - you can hop in some still water, push yourself around, and have a great time.
+But if you plan to kayak in the ocean or a river, you must know how to paddle through those types of water.
 These types of water require more advanced kayak strokes to help you maneuver more effectively.

 Furthermore, if you plan on spending a long day out on the water - you want to conserve your energy as much as possible.
 Learning the correct way to paddle will help you unlock greater stroke efficiency.
-You'll get more power out of your strokes, too, helping you accelerate faster.
-There are even ways to enhance the way you execute turns and save energy along the way.
+You'll also get more power out of your strokes, helping you accelerate faster in all boats, from inflatable kayaks to hardshell kayaks.
+There are even ways to enhance how you execute turns and save energy.

-Again, learning how to hold a kayak paddle is one of those things some kayakers will neglect at first.
+Again, learning how to hold a kayak paddle is one thing some kayakers will first neglect.
 It's a paddle - you grab the grips, right?
-Is there really anything else to it?
-Yes, as a matter of fact, there is.
+Is there anything else to it?
+Yes, there is.

-There are a few things you need to know if you are hoping to hold your kayak paddle in the most efficient, optimized way.
-First of all, understand what type of blades you have - so you can orient them properly.
+You need to know a few things if you are hoping to hold your kayak paddle in the most efficient, optimized way.
+First, understand what type of blades you have - so you can orient them correctly.
 You also have to adjust where you grip the shaft and relax your hands to unlock a truly efficient, non-fatiguing stroke.

-Learning How To Hold A Kayak Paddle Requires Understanding Of Your Paddle-Type
+Learning How To Hold A Kayak Paddle Requires Knowing Your Paddle-Type

 Do you have matched or feathered blades?
-If your blades are feathered, you'll want to align them to be parallel (matched) with one another.
+If your blades are feathered, angled to one another rather than straight on the same plane, you'll want to align them to be parallel (matched).
 This makes it easier for beginners to get started.
 You don't have to replace your paddle - simply push the button in the center of your paddle and rotate one side until it matches the other.
-Simple as that!
+It's as simple as that!

 Do you have symmetrical or asymmetrical blades?
-This speaks to the actual shape of each individual blade.
-If one half of the blade does not match the other half, your blades are asymmetrical.
-This will affect how you hold the paddle - which we'll cover more in-depth shortly.
+This speaks to the actual shape of each blade.
+If one half of the blade does not match the other, your blades are asymmetrical.
+This will affect how you hold the paddle - which we'll cover shortly.
 Just take note of which type you have.

-Do you have concaved or curved blades?
-These are more or less the standard these days, so the answer is more than likely "yes".
+Do you have concave or curved blades?
+These are more or less the standard, so the answer is likely "yes."
 You'll want to grip your shaft such that the curved end helps you grab more water.
-Think of the blade as "scooping" water and you'll know you're holding it in the right direction.
+Think of the blade as "scooping" water; you'll know you're holding it in the right direction.

-If you don't have your kayak paddle just yet, don't sweat it - our collection of fiberglass kayak paddles includes the best products from the most well-respected brands in the industry.
-Head over and get yours today so you can make paddling as efficient and fun as possible!
+If you don't have your kayak paddle yet, don't sweat it - our collection of fiberglass kayak paddles includes the best products from the most well-respected brands in the industry.
+Head over and get yours today to make paddling as efficient and fun as possible!

 Orient Your Paddle Correctly

-Now that you have a better understanding of the type of paddle blade setup you have, you can start to learn how to hold a kayak paddle correctly.
+Now that you better understand the type of paddle blade setup, you can learn how to hold a kayak paddle correctly.
 It starts with orienting your paddle.
 Begin by holding the paddle straight out in front of you.
 Take note of these factors:

-• Your blades should be perpendicular to the water and your knucks should be facing upwards with an overhand grip.
+• Your blades should be perpendicular to the water, and your knucks should face upwards with an overhand grip.

-• If you have asymmetrical blades, make sure the shorter side of your blade is on the bottom. this helps with stroke efficiency.
+• If you have asymmetrical blades, ensure the shorter side of your blade is on the bottom.
+This helps with stroke efficiency, helping you glide above the water and burn more calories over a greater distance.

-• If you have concave/curved blades, the concaved side should face towards you - to help scoop water more effectively and generate power.
+• If you have concave/curved blades, the concave side should face toward you to help scoop water more effectively and generate power.

-Proper orientation is important - but it's just half of the battle.
+Proper orientation is essential - but it's just half of the battle.
 Let's talk about the actual grip you take on the paddle shaft.

 Gripping Your Paddle Correctly

-Once your paddle is properly oriented, raise it up and rest it on top of your head.
+Once your paddle is oriented correctly, raise it and rest it on your head.
 This helps you find the center point of your shaft.
 From there, you should strive for a 90-degree angle in your arms.
-This creates the strongest paddling position possible.
-Maintain this position, known as the "paddler's box", throughout every paddle stroke you take.
+This creates the most vital paddling position possible.
+Maintain this position, known as the "paddler's box," throughout every paddle stroke you take.
 If necessary, adjust your grips to accommodate the paddler's box.

 And there you have it - you know how to hold a kayak paddle correctly now!
-Let's move onto actually learning how to paddle a kayak.
+Let's move on to learning how to paddle.

-How To Paddle A Kayak: Paddling Techniques For Beginners
+How To Paddle: Kayak Paddling Techniques For Beginners

 1. The Forward Stroke